KillerCodeMonkey/ngx-quill/README.md

 ```
 - customToolbarPosition - if you are working with a custom toolbar you can switch the position :). - default: `top`, possible values `top`, `bottom`
 - debug - set log level `warn`, `error`, `log` or `false` to deactivate logging, default: `warn`
-- trackChanges - check if only `user` (quill source user) or `all` change should be trigger model update, default `user`.
+- trackChanges - check if only `user` (quill source user) or `all` content/selection changes should be trigger model update, default `user`.
 Using `all` is not recommended, it cause some unexpected sideeffects.
 - preserveWhitespace - default: false - possibility to use a pre-tag instead of a div-tag for the contenteditable area to preserve duplicated whitespaces | caution if used with syntax plugin [Related issue](https://github.com/quilljs/quill/issues/1751)
 - classes - a space separated list of CSS classes that will be added onto the editor element
 - linkPlaceholder - optional - set placeholder for the link tooltip